Powered by

 Climate change threatens global tea sector: Indian Tea Association

-Climate change tea sector; Climate change is threatening the tea sector globally in several ways.
-The rise in temperature and changes
+Climate change is threatening the tea sector globally in several ways.
+The rise in temperature and changes in rainfall patterns are causing a decline in yields and a decrease in the quality of the tea produced.

 By Ground Report